How Do Building Defects Impact Strata Insurance In Australia?

-Building defects encompass a range of issues, from minor cosmetic imperfections to major structural concerns.
+Building defects are faults or flaws in a building’s design, construction, or maintenance.
+They can range from minor cosmetic issues to major structural concerns.

 Some examples of major defects could include: